BlueByteSystemsInc/PDMShell/src/DESTORY.md

 ---
-description: Learn how to use the destroy command in PDMShell to permanently delete files marked as deleted in a specified directory.
-Supports recursive deletion and date filtering.
+description: Permanently destroys deleted files in a folder.
 title: Destroy Command Documentation | PDMShell | SOLIDWORKS PDM
 ---

 # DESTROY Command Documentation

 ## DESCRIPTION:
-The `destroy` command is used to permanently delete files that have been marked as deleted in a specified directory.
+The `destroy` command permanently deletes files that have already been marked as deleted in a specified directory.
 This command supports recursive deletion and filtering by date.

 ## SYNTAX:
 ```bash